flightphp/core/README.md

 # Extending

-Flight designed to be an extensible framework.
+Flight is designed to be an extensible framework.
 The framework comes with a set of default methods and components, but it allows you to map your own methods, register your own classes, or even override existing classes and methods.

 ## Mapping Methods